ztzg/zk-locust-tests/README.md

 ## "Locustfiles" Starter Kit

-The `locust_*.py` files are "locustfiles," and test various aspects of the target ZooKeeper ensemble.
+The included `locust_*.py` files are "locustfiles," and test various aspects of the target ZooKeeper ensemble.

 Most are composed of boilerplate code, and use "operations" and "task sets" which have been factored out to the `zk_locust.ops` and